jeffpar/pcjs.v1/_posts/2015-04-16-compaq-deskpro-386-update.md

 	        mov     cr0,eax         ; 0000F4A4  0F2200
 	        jmp     0x28:xf4ac      ; 0000F4A7  EAACF42800

-Before fully understanding the DeskPro's unusual A20 management, PCjs worked around it by redirecting all A20 changes from the Bus component to the CPU component, giving the CPU first crack at any changes to A20.
+Before fully understanding the DeskPro's unusual A20 management, PCx86 worked around it by redirecting all A20 changes from the Bus component to the CPU component, giving the CPU first crack at any changes to A20.
 If the CPU was in real-mode, it would simply pass the A20 request on to the Bus.
 However, if the CPU was in protected-mode, it would maintain the requested